Hybrid Attention Model Using Feature Decomposition and Knowledge Distillation for Glucose Forecasting: Experimental Evaluation

-We evaluated our proposed GlucoNet model compared with state-of-the-art models by implementing each model on the OhioT1DM dataset and comparing their performance using error metrics.
-The OhioT1DM dataset is divided into training and testing datasets for each participant.
+The data from each dataset is split into training and test sets for each participant.
 The models are trained on the training dataset.
 Prediction metrics are computed using the test dataset for each participant.
 The model's input consists of a three-hour ($180$ minutes) sliding window of historical data, providing sufficient information for making good predictions for the next prediction horizon (PH).
 Various PHs are considered for comparison, which are $5$ minutes, $30$ minutes, and $60$ minutes.
+The model architecture and hyperparameters are selected based on prior work in blood glucose forecasting and time-series modeling, followed by a systematic hyperparameter optimization procedure using a held-out validation set, with additional validation through ablation studies.
+Key parameters, including the input window length, number of VMD modes, LSTM hidden units, and Transformer attention heads, are chosen to improve RMSE and MAE while maintaining generalization and computational efficiency for edge deployment.

 The LSTM model was trained for 300 epochs, repeated over 5 separate runs to ensure consistency and reliability of results.
 Moreover, our teacher model is trained for 500 epochs; then, the student model is trained by the knowledge distillation loss method for 500 epochs as well.

 The training process began with an initial learning rate of $0.001$.
 The adaptive moment estimation (Adam) optimizer is chosen to minimize the linear combination of the MSE loss function in both LSTM and teacher models.
 The student model used the Adam optimizer to minimize the knowledge distillation loss function.
 Adam optimizer is selected due to its suitability for learning in non-stationary data, such as blood glucose.
 A minibatch training approach was adopted, using a batch size of 64.